-This quarter, none of the thresholds were exceeded.
 Output gap is influenced by market prices.
-For the \$50 threshold for example, if the market price is below \$50 it is not possible to have an output gap unless the cost of generation is negative.
-Thus, we did not identify anticompetitive conduct though this analysis.
+For the \$50 threshold, for example, if the market price is below \$50 it is not possible to have an output gap unless the cost of generation is negative.
+Primarily because of the low prices throughout the study period, none of the thresholds were exceeded and we did not identify anticompetitive conduct though this analysis.